Benetton B200: Renault

-Racing Performance
+Racing performance

 The B200 got off to a successful start, scoring two points with Fisichella in the first race of the season.
 Ahead of the Brazilian Grand Prix, Rocco Benetton's successor Flavio Briatore returned to the team having been appointed by Renault at Team Principal.
 He oversaw the team secure a podium finish, again with Fisichella, as he finished in third place at Interlagos.
 Days later he would be promoted to second place after David Coulthard was disqualified.

 After the initial success, the following three Grand Prix were barren for the team with no points scored.
 Prior to the European Grand Prix, the team dropped test driver Mitsusada following underperformance in F3000.
 They quickly recruited Antonio Pizzonia who began testing and development duties in the B200.
 For their backroom team, it was also announced Mike Gascoyne would join from Jordan Grand Prix for 2001.

 At the European Grand Prix, Fisichella finished 5th adding two more points to the B200's total.
 He would go on to secure back to back podiums in Monaco and later Canada, thanks to a one stop pit strategy.
 However, the good fortune was short lived as he retired from four of the next five Grand Prix.

 In comparison to Fisichella, Wurz had a poor season.
 It took until the Italian Grand Prix to score his first points of the season, finishing 5th.
 During the season it was speculated that Pizzonia would replace him, and by August Jenson Button was signed for the team ahead of 2001.

 Wurz's efforts at Monza would be the final points scored for the B200 in the 2000 season.
 The team finished fourth in the Constructors' Championship, tied with British American Racing on 20 points, but placed ahead due to Fisichella's three podium finishes.

 Following the conclusion of the season, future double Formula One World Champion Fernando Alonso tested the Benetton B200.
 Future race winner Mark Webber was appointed 2001 test driver and also completed laps in the B200, at Estoril Circuit.

+Livery

+Benetton used the 'Mild Seven' logos, except at the French and British Grands Prix.